Brief: This step by step tutorial shows how to install Firefox on Ubuntu or any other Linux distribution you use.

 If you haven’t extracted it already, open a terminal and use the following commands to extract it.

-We’ll copy the extracted files in /opt location.
-It’s a standard practice to use /opt directory to keep application files.
+Now copy the extracted files in /opt directory.
+It’s a standard practice to use /opt directory for keeping application files.

 Just to make sure that you don’t have a Firefox there already, run the command below: